 With the rise in childhood obesity a real worry for parents, it can feel a bit overwhelming to know where to start making changes.
 We all know we should exercise more, eat more healthily, get plenty of sleep.
 But making those changes is sometimes hard to do alone.
-So join with us in making small changes instead.
-We have teamed up with Dan Sweeney Health & Fitness, to create this list of 101 easy changes to make to help prevent childhood obesity and join us in making small changes each day.
+We have created this list of 101 easy changes to make to help prevent childhood obesity and join us in making small changes each day.

 Why not work your way through the list or pick a random item to try one day or during one week?
 It’s the small changes we make to our lifestyles that actually end up having an impact and helping prevent our children from becoming obese.
 These tiny changes can make a big difference!

 1. Leave a little earlier for school drop, park the car 10 minutes further from school and walk the rest of the way into school.